The Yards (Washington, D.C.)

 The Yards is a 42 acre development on the Anacostia River waterfront in Washington, D.C.
 The area is at the center of the Capitol Riverfront Business Improvement District and was originally an annex of the Washington Navy Yard.
+The development is part of the larger Navy Yard neighborhood.
 In 2004, the U.S. General Services Administration awarded the property to Forest City Washington, Inc. for redevelopment into an area with 2,800 new residential units and 2200000 sqft of office and retail space.
-The development is just west of the Washington Navy Yard and east of Nationals Park.
+The development is situated in the Navy Yard neighborhood, located just west of the historic Washington Navy Yard and east of Nationals Park.
 It is served by the Navy Yard – Ballpark station on the Green Line of the Washington Metro.